School of Chemistry

 Biography

 Graham Newton received his M.Sci.
 (2005) and Ph.D.
-(2009) from the University of Glasgow under the guidance of Prof. Lee Cronin.
-His doctoral studies focused on the synthesis of polynuclear coordination compounds and the use of cold-spray ESI-MS as a means of tracking their self-assembly.
-Upon completion of his doctorate he moved to the University of Tsukuba to work with Prof. Hiroki Oshio on a JSPS Postdoctoral Fellowship, investigating the synthesis and properties of multi-stable transition metal clusters.
-He became an Assistant Professor at the University of Tsukuba in 2011, before moving to the University of Nottingham as a Nottingham Research Fellow in April 2015.
-He is now Associate Professor of Inorganic and Materials Chemistry
+(2009) from the University of Glasgow.
+His doctoral studies focused on the synthesis of polynuclear coordination compounds and the use of electro-spray ionisation mass spectrometry as a means of tracking their self-assembly.
+Upon completion of his doctorate he moved to the University of Tsukuba, Japan, to work with Prof. Hiroki Oshio on a JSPS Postdoctoral Fellowship, investigating the synthesis and properties of magnetically switchable transition metal clusters.
+He became an Assistant Professor at the University of Tsukuba in 2011 before moving to the University of Nottingham as a Nottingham Research Fellow in April 2015 where he established an interdisciplinary research group working on the synthesis, characterisation and application of molecular energy materials.
+He co-founded the Nottingham Applied Materials and Interfaces (NAMI) research group in 2018 and was made Associate Professor in 2022 and Professor in 2024.
+He serves as Director of Research in the School of Chemistry.

 Expertise Summary